Al3xandru-Dobre/AI-Tutor/README.md

 - AI document generation can take 10-30 seconds depending on complexity
 - Ensure Ollama is running with sufficient resources (8GB+ RAM recommended)
 - Check Ollama logs: `ollama serve`
+- This is still in BETA, may not work as intended all the time, and also the structure needs adjustments
+- Make sure you have a compatible Japanese Font to use in order to better display the characters

 ### Performance Optimization